PavanRangani/docs/docs/prd/gifting/gifting.md

 - When recipient is trust and user opens edit dialog of that gift.
   - If a user opens a gift edit dialog and Crummey status is changed to `Yes` for that trust, then the system shows an error like this : `Crummey status of this trust is changed.
 Please reselect recipient to save this gift`.
 [See this](https://drive.google.com/file/d/16mr6eweBBkJJu48pTu5NyzE5G0aWKyre/view)

+#### Scenario

+Given: I have one non-Crummey trust

+And: I have added a gift for that non-Crummey trust

+When: I change the status of that trust from Non-Crummey to Crummey

+And: I open the gifting edit dialog for that trust

+Then: System show valid error message.

 ## Delete Gift